wenakita/CreatorVault/README.md

 - ✅ Earns Uniswap V3 LP fees
 - ✅ Automatic rebalancing

-### Cross-Chain
+### Cross-Chain (EagleVaultWrapper Architecture)
 - ✅ LayerZero OFT standard
-- ✅ Wrapper for 1:1 conversion
+- ✅ **Same EAGLE token on ALL chains** (Ethereum, Arbitrum, Base, etc.)
-- ✅ Same OFT address all chains
+- ✅ Same address everywhere via CREATE2
+- ✅ 1:1 wrapper for vault shares ↔ EAGLE conversion
-- ✅ Secure bridging
+- ✅ No fees on transfers

+> **Architecture:** We use `EagleVaultWrapper` instead of standard OFTAdapter to achieve the same EAGLE token address and metadata on all chains.
+See [`ARCHITECTURE_DECISION.md`](./ARCHITECTURE_DECISION.md) for details.

 ---